firdaus-edymainoe/volte-oneplus-enabler/README.md

 8. Turn on "Engineer Mode Toggle"

-## Following steps are to be perform on computer in order
+## Follow the sequential steps below on your computer

 1. Open the "Mi11-UltraMBN\configs\mcfg_sw\generic" folder